Arief-177043/AlphaEngine/README.md

 # 🚀 AlphaEngine AI – Intelligent Market Decision Engine

-**From Signals to Smart Decisions**
+### **From Signals to Smart Decisions**

-AlphaEngine is a multi-agent AI system designed for Indian retail investors.
+AlphaEngine is a multi-agent AI-powered platform designed for Indian retail investors.
 It transforms raw stock market data into **actionable, explainable, and decision-ready insights**.

 ---